Order of Musashi Shinobi Samurai: The development of Ninshido

+The philosophical foundation of Ninshidō is rooted in the ethical teachings found in the Edo-period ninjutsu manual Bansenshūkai.
+The text asserts that “the ethics of the shinobi lie in ‘Seishin’ (right-mindedness), and that shinobi should remain loyal to their employers and never use ninjutsu for personal gain.”
+However, shinobi who served the Tokugawa shogunate recognized the risk of “Seishin” being misused to justify arbitrary actions, and thus sought higher ethical standards.

+Following the introduction of the Gakumon Ginmi (Academic Examination) system in 1792, shinobi were educated from childhood in the Four Books and Five Classics of Confucianism.
+Teachings such as Neo-Confucianism, the Five Virtues, Five Elements, and the Three Powers (Ten-Chi-Jin) influenced the formation of Ninshi philosophy.
+By the time Nitobe Inazō systematized Bushidō, the moral and ethical foundations of Ninshidō had similarly matured.

+The Musashi Order views the evolution of Ninshi ethics as a dynamic adaptation to changing times, with traditions continuing into the present.
+Its educational system incorporates Ninshidō, presenting members with the principles of Gorin Ninpō and Kyōmei.
+Behavioral guidelines are expressed through the motto Rin-Fū-Rai-In.

+Gorin Ninpō is based on the Buddhist concept of the Five Great Elements (Earth, Water, Fire, Wind, Void), and systematizes tactical applications corresponding to each element.
+Members adopt this philosophy as a foundation for community service, aiming to cultivate integrated mind-body discipline, develop unwavering composure, and ultimately attain the state of Nin-soku-Wa.

+Ninshi education is seen not only as a contribution to a positive paradigm within the ninja community but also as a means of character development.
+The Musashi Order advocates that the wisdom of the Ninshi remains applicable and valuable in the modern era.

 In 1989, the fundamental philosophy was named Kyohmei (共鳴 Empathetic Resonance) and Mizu kagami (水鏡 Water Mirror), and the ultimate purpose of the members training was to be one with ku (空 large universe) or “無我 no-self.

-The order maintains that ninshido has evolved and has adapted to changes that the ninshi traditions have survived to this date.
-The ninishido ideas have been incorporated in the order's practical educational system so the members can learn a collection of strategies called "Gorin ninpo" (五輪忍法) and the "Kyohmei" guideline" to serve their communities as shinobi should.
+The order maintains that Ninshido has evolved and has adapted to changes that the ninshi traditions have survived to this date.
+The Ninishido ideas have been incorporated in the order's practical educational system so the members can learn a collection of strategies called "Gorin ninpo" (五輪忍法) and the "Kyohmei" guideline" to serve their communities as shinobi should.
 Through training, the members efficiently learn to integrate their mental and physical strengths, which will cultivate their inner fortitude to be equanimous under any circumstance.

 The ninshi education helps to develop a more positive shinobi paradigm in the world as well as to help mold members personalities.
 The timeless ninshi wisdom can be effectively utilized in this modern age.